ibm-cloud-docs/billing-usage/subscription_acct_faq.md

 After you purchase a subscription, you'll receive an email with a subscription code that adds the credit to your account.
 To apply the subscription code, go to [Account settings](/account/settings), and click **Apply code**.
 You can also apply your code to a new account by clicking **Register with a code** when you [sign up for a new account](/registration).
 For more information, see [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions).

 You might be looking for information about promo codes and feature codes.
 For more information, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes) and [Applying feature codes](/docs/account?topic=account-codes).

+## What does the IN_PROGRESS status mean when I apply a subscription code?
+{: #pending-code}
+{: faq}

+When you apply a subscription code to a Pay-As-You-Go account, the status of the subscription might be IN_PROGRESS.
+This status indicates that your account must be reviewed to complete your order.
+When you see this status, contact the IBM Cloud Sales representative who helped you with the order.

 ## Can I pay the total spending commitment up-front or quarterly?
 {: #subs-pay-schedule}